IOPConnect

 Whether you are a recent graduate, a postgraduate or thinking of changing your career to one in teaching, we thought you may be interested in reading this case study on Physics World on one of our recent IOP scholars.
 After many years working in industry our scholar Alastair made the leap from an engineering industry career into the classroom, after completing his initial teacher training (ITT) course.

-As an IOP Teacher Training Scholar, you'll receive tax-free funding and be part of a like-mind community with access to masterclasses, physics teacher training workshops and support.
+As an IOP Teacher Training Scholar, you’ll receive tax-free funding and be part of a like-minded community with access to masterclasses, physics teacher training workshops and support.

 How to become a physics teacher